Brazil Rejects G-7's Offer Of $22 Million To Fight Amazon Fires

 EN DIRECT | À l'issue du #G7Biarritz, réponses aux questions que vous vous posez :https://t.co/v1We0iVo86— Emmanuel Macron (@EmmanuelMacron) August 26, 2019

-On Tuesday morning, Bolsonaro said Macron would have to take back all the things he said about him before he would even consider the G-7 offer of monetary aid.
+On Tuesday morning, Bolsonaro said Macron would have to take back all the things he said about him before he would even consider the offer of monetary aid from members of the G-7: the U.S., Canada, France, Germany, Italy, Japan, the United Kingdom.

-Bolsonaro made those remarks to reporters in Brasilia shortly after the website G1 reported that the president's chief of staff, Onyx Lorenzoni, had rejected the G-7 offer outright.
+Bolsonaro made those remarks to reporters in Brasilia shortly after the website G1 reported that the president's chief of staff, Onyx Lorenzoni, had rejected the offer outright.

 "Thanks, but perhaps these resources are more relevant to reforesting Europe," Lorenzoni was quoted saying.
 Referring to the recent Notre Dame blaze in Paris, he went on to suggest that if Macron cannot "avoid a predictable fire in a church," he might not have much to teach to Brazil.